The Green Reaper, introducing creativity to death

-In a moment of inspiration, Fournier called the nursing home.
+In a moment of inspiration, Fournier called the nursing home where the parents lived.

-“My husband and I were able to get him in his casket, bring him to the van, and take him to the funeral home,” Fournier said.
+“My husband and I were able to get him (the son) in his casket, bring him to the van, and take him to the funeral home,” Fournier said.

 At the nursing home, staff wheeled out the two elderly parents to say goodbye to their boy.
 There, underneath a carport, the couple grieved together as a nearby weeping willow gently caressed the casket that held their son.